Generic Name: ciprofloxacin (SIP-roe-FLOX-a-sin)

 - Diuretics (eg, furosemide, hydrochlorothiazide), metoclopramide, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), or probenecid because they may increase the risk of Cipro I.V.'s side effects

-- Agomelatine, anticoagulants (eg, warfarin), antipsychotics (eg, clozapine, olanzapine), cyclosporine, duloxetine, lomitapide, methotrexate, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), pirfenidone, pomalidomide, ropinirole, sildenafil, sulfonylureas (eg, glyburide), theophylline, tizanidine, tricyclic antidepressants (eg, amitriptyline), or xanthines (eg, pentoxifylline) because the risk of their side effects may be increased by Cipro I.V.
+- Anticoagulants (eg, warfarin), antipsychotics (eg, clozapine, olanzapine), cyclosporine, duloxetine, methotrexate, oral medicine for diabetes (eg, glimepiride, glyburide), ropinirole, sildenafil, tizanidine, or xanthines (eg, pentoxifylline) because the risk of their side effects may be increased by Cipro I.V.

-- Hydantoins (eg, phenytoin) or live oral typhoid vaccine because their effectiveness may be decreased by Cipro I.V.
+- Phenytoin because its effectiveness may be decreased by Cipro I.V.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Cipro I.V. may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.